 Connecting Real Lives to the Concept

-You will hear from experts about their lived experience building recovery capital for themselves and others.
-You will learn what recovery capital is, the components that make up an individual’s recovery capital, and how to better support individuals in your community.
+Last year, we hosted our annual Working Recovery series in celebration of both Labor Day and National Recovery Month on Tuesday, September 6, 2022.
+This webinar featured a panel of experts who shared their lived experience building recovery capital for themselves and others.
+Guests learned what recovery capital is, the components that make up an individual’s recovery capital, and how to better support individuals in the community.

 WORKING RECOVERY: 2021 Symposium

 Why Employment is Pivotal to Sustained Addiction Recovery

 This virtual symposium held on September 14, 2021 explored employment as an essential tool for recovery from substance use, and as a key support to sustaining long-term recovery.

 Discover concrete ideas, resources and examples to begin using employment as a recovery tool, and building a high-quality, recovery-oriented workforce development program.
 View videos, slides, and other tools below, or check out this Facebook Live with AHP’s Kristen King and ATR Project Director, Rebecca Starr, as they discuss why employment makes such a difference for individuals in long-term recovery.

 ANSWERING THE WHY: What Does the Research Say about the Importance of Employment to Recovery?

 Learn from international scholars why employment is so vital to the addiction recovery process.